BACK TO DIRECTIVES

 Build Rules Before Willpower

 Willpower is a temporary resource.
 Rules are permanent.
-Any system that depends on willpower will degrade as stress accumulates.
+Any system that depends on willpower degrades as stress accumulates.
 Rules do not fatigue.
 Rules do not negotiate.
 Rules execute.

 Most failures of discipline are failures of rule design.
 When behavior is optional, willpower is required.
 When behavior is mandatory, willpower is irrelevant.
 This directive establishes rules as the primary execution mechanism.